PPSh-41: World War II

-As standard, each PPSh-41 came with two factory-fitted drum magazines that were matched to the weapon with marked serial numbers.
-If drum magazines were mixed and used with different serial numbered PPSh-41, a loose fitting could result in poor retention and failure to feed.
+As standard, each PPSh-41 came with two factory-fitted drum magazines, matched to the weapon with marked serial-numbers.
+If drum magazines were mixed and used with different serial-numbered PPSh-41, a loose fitting could result in poor retention and failure to feed.
 Drum magazines were superseded by a simpler PPS-42 box-type magazine holding 35 rounds, although an improved drum magazine made from 1 mm thick steel was also introduced in 1944.

-The PPS-43 was later introduced in Soviet service in 1943, which was even more basic in its design than the PPSh, and had a more moderate rate of fire, but it did not replace the PPSh-41 during the war.
+In 1943 the Red Army introduced the PPS-43, which was even more basic in its design than the PPSh-41 and had a more moderate rate of fire, but it did not replace the PPSh-41 during the war.